vketrys/Rick-and-Morty-Explorer-React/README.md

 **Stack: TypeScript, React, Redux, axios, i18n, React Router, SCSS, CSS modules.**

-Also project is built with an approach of RWD, so You can use it on your smarphone.
+Also project is built with an approach of RWD, so You can use it on your smarphone or tablet.

 Now I working on Get Random Episode feature, so You could choose which episode to watch again when You get bored :)